Skip to main content

 2. Click on Save & Close and your students' grades will be recalculated based on the grade boundaries you've just chosen.

-Please be aware that changing grade boundaries in this way will apply to your whole tracker and not an individual test/unit.
-However, your row data will be unaffected when you change grade boundaries.
+πŸ’‘ Please be aware that changing grade boundaries in this way will apply to your whole tracker and not an individual test/unit.
+However, your raw data will be unaffected when you change grade boundaries.

-How can I change Grade Boundaries for a single test only?
+Change Grade Boundaries for a single test only

 At the current time, we are unable to have specific grade boundaries from different exam series applied to individual papers.